 Professor of history emeritus at Phillips Exeter Academy, Donald B. Cole is the author of The Presidency of Andrew Jackson and Martin Van Buren and the American Political System, among other books.
 He lives in Exeter, New Hampshire.

-Review Quotes for A Jackson Man
+Praise for A Jackson Man

 "[T]his biography is both enjoyable and an indispensable read for those interested in understanding the development of Jacksonian democracy."—Journal of the Early Republic

 "Donald B. Cole's splendid book is carefully researched, detailed yet boldly interpretive, and gracefully written."—Civil War History